 Welcome to the Jack Thomas House!
-We are starting a revamp of our
+We are continuing a revamp of our

-web site that will make your visit more pleasing, and
+web site that will make your visit more pleasing.
+Hopefully it will make you

 want to return again and again.
 If you have any ideas or comments,